boldbi/bold-bi-docs/docs/working-with-data-source/data-connectors/azure-tables.md

 </tr>
 </table>

-#### How do I get the Storage Account Name and Storage Account Access Key for connecting Azure Tables data source?
+#### How do I get the Storage Account Name and Storage Account Access Key for connecting Azure Tables data source
 1. In the [Azure Portal](https://portal.azure.com/), click *Storage accounts* and select the storage account.
 2. Go to *Settings -> Access keys* and get the access keys.